• Home

 Sally Rodrick

 Sally Rodrick is the voice behind Sally Sees.
-She has spent 12 months travelling in Mexico and Central America, and has her sights firmly set on South America.
-Sally helps thousands of readers discover the magic of Latin America.
-Sharing detailed guides to inspire and equip them with the knowledge they need to plan their own epic adventures in this incredible part of the world.
+She has spent years exploring Latin America, slow travelling in Mexico, Central America and South America.
+Sally helps thousands of readers discover the magic of Latin America, by sharing detailed guides to inspire and equip them with the knowledge they need to plan their own epic adventures in this incredible part of the world.

 Leave a Comment Cancel Comment